top of page

 "To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders." - Dean Kamen

-What is First
+What is FIRST®?

 According to FIRST, “Coopertition means displaying unqualified kindness and respect in the face of fierce competition.”
 Coopertition is founded on the philosophy that teams “can and should help and cooperate with each other even as they compete.”
-Teams typically donate materials and expertise to novice teams and anyone that needs help at competition regardless of their own standing.
+Teams typically donate materials and expertise to novice teams and anyone else that needs help at competition, regardless of their own standing.